…AND WHAT I EAT IN A DAY

 Dinner time bread cravings

-I rarely eat the same food for lunch and dinner.
-I usually prep a buddha bowl type of meal like sweet potato fries and other roasted veggies and some grains (or pasta) for the whole family, but sometimes my husband cooks for the kids (like today) and I can get creative in the kitchen prepping something just for me.
+I usually prep a buddha bowl type of meal like sweet potato fries and other roasted veggies with some grains or pasta for the whole family.
+Sometimes my husband cooks for the kids (like today) and I can get creative in the kitchen making something just for me.

 No more evening snacking

 Evenings used to be my weakest moment when I indulged on everything.
-I usually ate bread, vegetables, vegan cheese, nuts and seeds, fruit, yogurt, AND that wasn’t enough so I had a sweet treat for dessert.
-Usually I finished my evening snacking at 11 pm!!
-And then I would go to bed at 11.30 pm, wake up at 6.30 am and have breakfast at 7.
-Not a lot of healthy resting time for my gut.
+I usually ate bread, vegetables, vegan cheese, nuts and seeds, fruit, yogurt, and that wasn’t enough so I had a sweet treat for dessert.
+Usually I finished my evening snacking at 11 pm or even later!
+I would go to bed right after snacking, wake up at around 6 am and have breakfast at 6.30 or 7.
+This didn’t leave a lot of resting time for my gut.

-This rhythm of eating suits me much better than my previous unhealthy eating habits.
+This new balanced rhythm of eating suits me much better than my previous eating habits.
 And I can really say this because after 3 weeks I am feeling much less bloated and tired.

-My goal with this clean eating diet is not only to heal my gut and find hormonal balance.
+My goal with this wellness journey is not only to heal my gut and find hormonal balance.
 I also aim to:

 - develop a healthy relationship with food